rtrouton/MOFA/README.md

 # **Mac Admins Microsoft**

-This repository provides an up-to-date list of Microsoft Office downloads for MacOS along with support documentation for Mac admins, replacing the retired [**www.macadmins.software**](https://macadmins.software).
-Special thanks to [**Paul Bowden**](https://github.com/pbowden-msft) for his contributions to the Mac Admins community.
-We encourage active community involvement to keep this resource current.
+This repository provides a centralized and up-to-date resource for Microsoft Office downloads on macOS, along with detailed support documentation for Mac administrators, stepping in to replace the now-defunct [**MacAdmins.software**](https://macadmins.software).
+A special thanks to [**Paul Bowden**](https://github.com/pbowden-msft) for his exceptional contributions to the Mac Admins community.

+We welcome and encourage community engagement!
+Feel free to fork this repository, ask questions, or contribute additional information to ensure it remains accurate and valuable for everyone.
+Together, we can keep this resource thriving!

 ## <img src="images/Microsoft_Logo_512px.png" alt="Download Image" width="20"></a> Microsoft Office Installers